Willie Taylor (American football)

-Willis T. Taylor (born December 9, 1955) is an American former professional football wide receiver in the National Football League (NFL).
-He was selected by the Tampa Bay Buccaneers in the ninth round of the 1978 NFL draft, and was a member of the Green Bay Packers that season.
+Willis T. Taylor (born December 9, 1955) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+After playing college football for the Pittsburgh Panthers, he was selected by the Tampa Bay Buccaneers in the ninth round of the 1978 NFL draft, and was a member of the Green Bay Packers that season.